 This is an outstanding DIY project.
 You can use it to help keep your cat in your yard, or you can use it to keep out raccoons, skunks, opossums, deer, and many other critters.
-We're going to show you how to build a cat fence using cedar posts from your local home improvement store.
+We'll show you how to build a cat fence using cedar posts from your local home improvement store.

 The concept behind this type of fence is simple.
-The wood acts as a barrier that helps cats and dogs stay in the yard without being able to dig under.
+The wood is a barrier that helps cats and dogs stay in the yard without being able to dig under.
 Since most critters will not climb over the wood, they are also prevented from getting into the yard.
-This is a very quick and easy project that can be completed on a weekend with a little time on each day.
+This is a very quick and easy project that can be completed on the weekend with a little time each day.